Parents' Group

 Our next Working Bee will be

-The committee advising the Minister for Planning is currently reviewing the evidence and submissions from the last year and submitted a report in late June 2023.
+FIND OUT THE LATEST, AND HOW YOU CAN HELPThe committee advising the Minister for Planning is currently reviewing the evidence and submissions from the last year and submitted a report in late June 2023.
 See the Victorian government website for a whole of shire overview.

 Temperatures are rising but the rain continues.